 The Catholic Church, for good or for bad, has stamped itself on the city.

 CNW: Why is this the time for a project like this?

 Reardon: There is no question it is about money, but more than that it is about “mission vitality,” a term Archbishop Cupich uses.
 We have some pretty sleepy parishes and we have some pretty sleepy attitudes out there.

 You read Pope Francis’ stuff and it’s just so refreshing.
 He talks about essentially some people see the Catholic parishes as sort of a country club.
 It’s our club.
 It’s our place to hang out and see the people we like.

 A lot of times when people walk into a parish that they haven’t been to before nobody wants to talk to them.
 They’re all talking to each other.
 Talking to each other is good and is important but we have to be welcoming.

-The Archdiocese of Chicago released updates on four Renew My Church groupings between March 9 and March 12.

 The Archdiocese of Chicago released updates on 12 Renew My Church groupings between Jan.
 20 and Jan.
-23.
+29.

+The Archdiocese of Chicago announced updates on three Renew My Church groupings Nov.
+11 and 12.